ariel-marques/AirClipboard-project/README.md

-from pathlib import Path

-# Conteúdo do README.md fornecido pelo Ariel
 markdown_content = """# AirClipboard — Swift/macOS (Public Sample Code)

 This repository contains **public sample code** from the development of [AirClipboard](https://airclipboard.app), a fully native and highly polished clipboard manager for macOS.